Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/LUDICOLO-squeamishossifrage.md

 As such, testing whether or not the discrete log `Zmod(M)(n).log(g)` exists is a good way to test if the paramaters are suitable.

 All the n's are 1024 bits, so M is some primorial 0 < M < 2**512.
 For now let's just set M as primorial(44) which is 257 bits, <br>
-(it's probably bigger but meh we're just going to test the discrete log for possible g's and then we'll come back to M).
+(it's probably bigger but meh we're just going to use it to find a good g and then we'll come back to M).

+Now since we've shown n is a power of g mod M, we can choose g to be one of the n's!

+The ideal g will have the highest order mod M and pass the discrete log test for all of the n's: